 This is one of the most immediately understood roles of marketing.
 It makes the phone ring, sends inquiries to your inbox, and opens the door so the sales team can go in and close the deal.

-Retain and Grow the Customer Base
+5. Retain and Grow the Customer Base

 Marketing helps B2B companies retain and grow customers.
 Doing more business with people who already know you is one of the fastest, most cost-effective ways to drive revenue.
-By bringing news to past customers, you stay on their radar so you’re top-of-mind when they have a need in the future.
-And marketing is a far more cost effective way to accomplish that goal than a sales team.